ApolloBrainiac/selenium_airbnb_exercise/README.md

 ### Further Notes
 The exercise was written for a prior version of the AirBNB website.
 As such, while it was originally intended for students to use the Select class from Selenium, the updated site rendered the class unnecessary.

+Many of the solutions I came up with to address this discrepancy are a little quick and dirty.
+I plan to revisit this test and re-factor after gaining a better understanding of Selenium with Python.